zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_rheo.rst

 By default, RHEO integrates particles' densities using a mass diffusion equation.
 Alternatively, one can update densities every timestep by performing a kernel summation of the masses of neighboring particles by specifying the *rho/sum* keyword.
-The optional *self/mass* subargument then modifies the behavior of the density summation.
+Following this keyword, one may include the optional *self/mass* subargument which modifies the behavior of the density summation.
 Typically, the density :math:`\rho` of a particle is calculated as the sum over neighbors

 .. math::
    \rho_i = \sum_{j} W_{ij} M_j